 For the Media Arts Specialization, students will enroll in: CIN 101, 15 credits of CIN 400-level courses, as well as 12 credit hours of 300 or 400 level CIN courses.
 These courses must include six credits of studies (history/theory/criticism), 3 credits at the 400 level and an additional 3 credits at either the 300 or 400 level.
 No more than six credit hours from a combination of CIN 491, CIN 492, CIN 494, CIN 495, and CIN 497 may count toward the Cinema Specialization.

 Students in the specialization are required to complete a University-approved minor of at least 15 credits, with the exception of transfer students.
 Any student transferring into the major of Cinema with 50 or more credit hours of prior coursework from another institution will not be required to complete a minor.
-With the advice of the department advisor and/or the department chair, students are encouraged to match their minor field with this academic interests, within or outside of their major.
+With the advice of the program advisor and/or the school director, students are encouraged to match their minor field with this academic interests, within or outside of their major.
 Cinema major students choosing to minor in Cinema, Animation or Visual and Screen Cultures may not double count credits for their major and minor requirements.
 In the case where the same course is required for both the major and minor Cinema, the course will be attributed to the major and an additional elective course must be completed for the minor in place of these course credits.

-Students must purchase materials for some Cinema production courses, we encourage students to own a DSLR camera capable of capturing still photos and recording video and a laptop (specifics posted on the department website), and an external hard drive.
+Students must purchase materials for some Cinema production courses, we encourage students to own a DSLR camera capable of capturing still photos and recording video and a laptop (specifics posted on the school website), and an external hard drive.
 In still photography production courses, student provide their own DSLR camera and an external hard drive, film, photographic paper and certain specialized chemicals.
-Digital imaging courses require students to provide storage media and pay fees for materials for digital printing in departmental facilities.
+Digital imaging courses require students to provide storage media and pay fees for materials for digital printing in program facilities.
 An equipment usage fee is charged for each cinema and intermedia production course.
 A screening fee is charged in each course that depends on presentation of course content on DVDs, film, slides, and/or videos.

 A maximum of 60 credit hours of Cinema course work may be used to complete the Bachelor of Arts degree requirements.
 For the Media Arts Specialization, a minimum of 49 credit hours are required; up to 11 additional credit hours in Cinema coursework may be used toward electives.
 Electives are defined as coursework outside the University Core Curriculum requirements and the requirements of the chosen specialization in the Cinema major.

-All students in the Cinema major must complete three credit hours from either the School of Journalism (JRNL) or the School of Media Arts with a grade of C or better.
+All students in the Cinema major must complete three credit hours from either the School of Journalism and Advertising (JRNL) or the School of Media Arts with a grade of C or better.
 Courses being used to fulfill a University Core Curriculum requirement may not also be used to fulfill a Cinema major requirement.

 Students transferring credits from another institution must complete a minimum of 35 credit hours of their Cinema major coursework at SIUC.